apchenstu/SLN-Amodal/README.md

 This repository is in large parts based on Multimodallearning's [Mask_RCNN](https://github.com/multimodallearning/pytorch-mask-rcnn),  we also borrow the amodal evaluation code  from paper [AmodalMask](https://github.com/Wakeupbuddy/amodalAPI) and [COCO API](https://github.com/cocodataset/cocoapi).
 The training and evaluation dataset are referenced from [COCOA](https://arxiv.org/abs/1509.01329) and [D2SA](https://arxiv.org/abs/1804.08864).
 Here we want to thank each of them for their kindly work.

+# SLN

+In this work, we demonstrate yet another approach to tackle the amodal segmentation problem.
+Specifically, we first introduce a new representation, namely a semantics-aware distance map (sem-dist map), to serve as our target for amodal segmentation instead of the commonly used masks and heatmaps.
+The sem-dist map is a kind of level-set representation, of which the different regions of an object are placed into different levels on the map according to their visibility.
+It is a natural extension of masks and heatmaps, where modal, amodal segmentation, as well as depth order information, are all well-described.
+Then we also introduce a novel convolutional neural network (CNN) architecture, which we refer to as semantic layering network, to estimate sem-dist maps layer by layer, from the global-level to the instance-level, for all objects in an image.
+Extensive experiments on the COCOA and D2SA datasets have demonstrated that our framework can predict amodal segmentation, occlusion and depth order with state-of-the-art performance.

 ![](https://github.com/apchenstu/SLN-Amodal/blob/master/results/sem-dist-map-demo.png)
 ## Authors:
 [Ziheng Zhang*](https://arxiv.org/search/cs?searchtype=author&query=Zhang%2C+Z), [Anpei Chen*](https://arxiv.org/search/cs?searchtype=author&query=Chen%2C+A), [Ling Xie](https://arxiv.org/search/cs?searchtype=author&query=Xie%2C+L), [Jingyi Yu](https://arxiv.org/search/cs?searchtype=author&query=Yu%2C+J), [Shenghua Gao](https://arxiv.org/search/cs?searchtype=author&query=Gao%2C+S)